bangadang/stackIT/FS25/Dataengineering.md

 - Handle massive amounts of data with low latency
 - store data with key-value pairs rather than tables.
 - to have low software costs
-- achieve faster insight into the data after the data ac
+- achieve faster insight into the data after the data acquisition
 ## Fundamentals
 - It's a flexible data model as it doesn't require the design of a schema first and there is no need for data cleansing/ ETL or loading.
 - relaxed consistency models CAP (trade consistency for availability and eventual consistency)